ryfz081/amads/docs/developer_notes/contributing.rst

    integrate.
 To merge the changes::

     git fetch origin
-    git checkout feature-name  --does nothing if it's your branch already git merge origin/main
+    git checkout feature-name  # does nothing if it's your branch already git merge origin/main

 8  If there are conflicts, edit/fix the files with conflicts and::